Averroes Ai Automated Visual inspection software

 These technologies enable systems to not only identify known defect patterns but also to adapt and learn from new examples, continuously improving their detection capabilities.

-Several machine learning approaches prove particularly effective for defect detection:
+Several automated flaw detection algorithms and machine learning approaches prove particularly effective for industrial defect detection:

 • Convolutional Neural Networks (CNNs): Specialized neural networks designed for image processing that excel at identifying visual patterns associated with defects.